gbmhunter/blog/content/electronics/components/heatsinks/index.md

 {{< img src="typical-to-220-heatsink-with-fins.jpg" width="411px" caption="A typical TO-220 heatsink with fins.
 Image from www.digikey.com."  >}}

-Typical components that require heatsinking are high current [linear regulators](/electronics/components/power-regulators), MOSFETs on [H-bridges](/electronics/circuit-design/h-bridges), power amplifier BJTs and [MOSFETs](/electronics/components/transistors/mosfets/), and power limiting resistors.
+Typical components that require heatsinking are high current {{% link text="linear regulators" src="/electronics/components/power-regulators" %}}, MOSFETs on {{% link text="H-bridges" src="/electronics/circuit-design/h-bridges" %}}, power amplifier BJTs and {{% link text="MOSFETs" src="/electronics/components/transistors/mosfets" %}}, and power limiting resistors.
 Most heatsinks are made from black anodized aluminium.

 Their heatsinking capability is rated with a thermal resistance, which has the units \( ^{\circ} C / W \).
-Common packages that heatsinks are made for include [TO-220](/pcb-design/component-packages/to-220ab-component-package/), [SOT-223](/pcb-design/component-packages/sot-23-component-package/).
+Common packages that heatsinks are made for include {{% link text="TO-220" src="/pcb-design/component-packages/to-220-component-package" %}}, {{% link text="SOT-223" src="/pcb-design/component-packages/sot-23-component-package" %}}.

-You can get heatsinks with twisted fins, which gives better cooling due to increased air turbulance and convection flow.
+You can get heatsinks with twisted fins, which gives better cooling due to increased air turbulence and convection flow.

 Phase change compounds can be used as thermal pads.
 Phase change compounds are designed to be solid at room temperature but become liquid at the operating temperature, which gives a better bond between the component and heatsink, lowering it's thermal resistance.

-For more information on thermal resistances, see the [Thermal Management page](/electronics/circuit-design/thermal-management).
+For more information on thermal resistances, see the {{% link text="Thermal Management page" src="/electronics/circuit-design/thermal-management" %}}.

 ## Where Does The Heat Go?